 World Data Centers

-The World Data Center for Meteorology, Asheville
+The World Data Center for Meteorology

-The World Data Center for Meteorology, Asheville, is one component of a global network of sub-centers that acquire, catalog, archive, and facilitate international exchange of scientific data without restriction.
-The World Data Center for Meteorology, Asheville, is maintained by the U.S. Department of Commerce and NOAA, and it is collocated with and operated by NCDC in Asheville, NC.
-The World Data Center for Meteorology, Asheville, also works closely with the U.S. Global Climate Observing System program and strives to work closely with entities involved in all aspects of climate observing and related data management efforts, including the operation of the Global Observing Systems Information Center.
+The WDC for Meteorology in Asheville, North Carolina, is one component of a global network of centers that acquire, catalog, archive, and facilitate international exchange of scientific data without restriction.
+The U.S. Department of Commerce and NOAA maintain this WDC, which was established in the 1960s, and it is collocated with and operated by NCEI.
+The WDC for Meteorology also works closely with the U.S. Global Climate Observing System program and strives to work closely with entities involved in all aspects of climate observing and related data management efforts, including the operation of the Global Observing Systems Information Center.

-The World Data Center for Paleoclimatology, Boulder
+The World Data Service for Paleoclimatology

 The World Data Service for Paleoclimatology (formerly the WDC for Paleoclimatology) archives a broad variety of paleoclimatic proxy data and climate reconstructions, including data for thousands of locations worldwide.
 These data enable understanding of climate change over decades, centuries, and millennia, and they are freely available without restriction, strengthening international science for the benefit of society.
 The World Data Service for Paleoclimatology is collocated with NCEI’s paleoclimatology group in Boulder, Colorado.